Validating Usability for a New Document Library

 Usability Interviews + SUS | Insights

-Overall, both customers and customer service partners were impressed with the new UI and pleased that they now have the ability to quickly access the documents they need in one place.
+Both customers and customer service partners were generally impressed with the new UI and appreciated the ability to quickly access necessary documents in one centralized location.

-“If I knew this was available to me instead of reaching out to you...then yeah, I would come here and and get the document(s)...
-It’s kind of a one stop shop so it’s a good thing!” - Food Packaging Customer
+“If I knew this was available to me instead of reaching out to you...then yeah, I would come here and get the document(s)...
+It’s kind of a one-stop shop, so it’s a good thing!” – Food Packaging Customer

 “It’s much easier to operate than it used to be.” – Food Packaging Customer